XRoemer/Alternative-BirdNet-Viewer/README.md

 **cmd-lmb** to delete a detection

 By clicking on detections in the file-window the corresponding spectrogram and detections windows will be opened.
-Clicking on an entry of the detections will zoom-in the spectrogram.
+Clicking on an entry of the birds in the detail-window will zoom-in the spectrogram.

 ### Navigation inside the spectrogram
 wheel or two fingers on trackpad: zoom x-axis